 - Shots on Goal Competition

-- Juggling (for number of touches in a row)
+- Soccer Ball Juggling (number of touches in a row)

 Obviously, this is not something you throw together over a weekend.
 There will be much planning and preparation that goes into putting on a successful event.
 You may start planning now, but hold your Olympics toward the end of the school year.
-Here are the details on what to do to make it successful and fun for all:
+Here are some details of how to make it successful and fun for all!

-- Discuss your idea with the faculty and staff and be sure to get buy-in all around.
-Get a small planning committee together to help share the load.
+- Discuss your idea with the faculty and staff, and be sure to get buy-in from as many people as possible.
+Get a small planning committee together to help share the workload.

 - Classroom teachers will need to be involved from the start.
-They may want to integrate Olympic-themed activities in their lessons (check my last blog for some of these ideas).
+They may want to integrate Olympic-themed activities into their lessons.

-- Allow classes to choose which country they want to represent well in advance of the planned day.
-You may want to provide a list to choose from, so you can be sure you have a dance from their selected country to teach them.
+- Allow classes to choose which country to represent well ahead of the planned day.
+You may want to provide a list to choose from.

-- Solicit help from parents, staff, and members of the community (high school students, seniors from a local center, military personnel, local businesses, etc.) for the set-up, running of the events, and clean up.
-Be sure you have enough volunteers for someone to run each event as well as one or two “handlers” per station.
+- Solicit help from parents, staff, and members of the community (high school students, people from a local senior center, military personnel, local businesses, etc.) for the set-up, running of the events, and clean-up.
+Be sure you have enough volunteers for someone to run each event, as well as one or two “handlers” per station.

-- Get donations for snacks, canopies (for shade), t-shirts for volunteers, large water containers, ribbons (if you are choosing to give them), etc. This needs to be done well ahead of time.
+- Get donations for snacks, canopies (for shade), t-shirts for volunteers, large water containers, ribbons (if you choose to give them), etc. This needs to be done well ahead of time.

 - Secure a guest speaker to give the inspirational speech to open the games.
-A local athlete who has been successful or overcome barriers is typically a great choice.
+A local athlete who has been successful or overcame barriers is typically a great choice.

 - Talk with nutrition services to discuss healthy foods and drinks they may be able to provide from the cafeteria.